proxytranslation/user-docs/workbench/workflow/workflow.md

 - Entries/segments belonging to another role are **greyed out**.

 - A segment remains available for editing after Confirming it just as long as it is not touched by the next Workflow role.
-If you mistakenly Confirmed an entry, you may, so to speak, **reclaim** it during that time for further deliberation.
+If you ever mistakenly Confirm an entry, you may, so to speak, **reclaim** it for some more work before the next role can get to it.

 And that's about it!

 ## Work Packages

-If Workflow Roles is a method of grouping your users, then Work Packages is there to help you group your segments.
-See the Dashboard chapter for the details of generating them.
+If Workflow Roles is a method of grouping your users, then Work Packages are a method of grouping segments.
+See the Dashboard chapter for the details of how to generate them.

 Use the Work Package dropdown to select a Work package, and the Workbench will display only those Entries that belong to that Work